-- Plan for DASD page space utilization < 50%: - Page space tends to get fragmented over time. - Large contiguous free space allows for greater paging efficiency. - Monitor usage with OMEGAMON XE or Q ALLOC PAGE command. - Do not mix page space with any other space on a volume. - Recommend using devices of the same size/geometry. - Calculation guidelines are located in the CP Planning and Administration Manual. - Changes announced this week in z/VM 6.3.
-Need for maintaining <50% for efficiency removed.
-However, managing for availability still an issue.
+- Plan for DASD page space utilization < 50%: - Page space tends to get fragmented over time. - Large contiguous free space allows for greater paging efficiency. - Monitor usage with OMEGAMON XE or Q ALLOC PAGE command. - Do not mix page space with any other space on a volume. - Recommend using devices of the same size/geometry. - Calculation guidelines are located in the CP Planning and Administration Manual. - z/VM 6.3 block paging changes eliminates the benefits of 50% page space, making monitoring even more important.